Azure/azure-batch-software-entitlement/docs/build-guide.md

 You should get output similar to this:

 ```
-Contacts the specified azure batch software entitlement server to verify the provided token.
+Contacts the specified Azure Batch software entitlement server to verify the provided token.
 Parameters:
     --url <software entitlement server URL>
     --thumbprint <thumbprint of a certificate expected in the server's SSL certificate chain>